armory/docs/content/en/docs/Overview/demo-armory.md

   * 50 GB of storage

 ## Step 1.
-Create your environment
+Create your environment and install Armory

 Provision an instance that meets the minimum requirements outlined previously.